Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups

 Hence, we see that

-By this, for sufficiently small $\delta$ which just depends on $\|\bar{k}\|$ and $\ep$, $\eta'\in B_{k,\ep}^{\Omega_0}(0)$ holds.
-Taking (4) into account, this implies $w=k+\eta'+\varphi_a(\eta')\in V_{\ep}(k)\cap S_a$ which completes the proof of (5).
+By this, for sufficiently small $\delta$ which just depends on $\|k\|_H$ and $\ep$, $\eta'\in B_{k,\ep}^{\Omega_0}(0)$ holds.
+Taking (4) into account, this implies $w=k+\eta'+\varphi_a(\eta')\in V_{\ep}^{S_a}(k)$ which completes the proof of (5).
 We next consider (6).
 Note that

 The first and the third identities can be checked by the definition.
-The second, fourth and fifth estimates follow from (\ref{estimate of rough integral}) and (\ref{estimate of iterated integral}). (\ref{Dxv}) follows from the first identity in the above.
-By combining the fourth and fifth estimates, we can get better estimate $|v(a,\eta)|=O(\|\bar{\eta}\|_{\alpha}^2)$ which proves (\ref{v}). (\ref{D_0v}) follows from these inequalities and the explicit form of $v(a,\eta)$. \end{proof}
+The second, fourth estimates follow from (\ref{estimate of rough integral}).
+The fifth estimate follows from (\ref{quadratic form}) and (\ref{estimate of iterated integral}).
+We now prove (6). (\ref{Dxv}) follows from the first and fifth identity in the above and (\ref{derivative of Y3}) and (\ref{quadratic form}).
+By combining the fourth and fifth estimates, we can get better estimate $|v(a,\eta)|=O(\|\bar{\eta}\|_{\alpha}^2)$ which proves (\ref{v}). (\ref{D_0v}) follows from these inequalities and the explicit calculation of $D_0v(a,\eta)$. \end{proof}

 \begin{rem} (1) Suppose $Y(\cdot,e,k)$ is a geodesic, that is, $k_t=t\xi$ for a certain $\xi\in\g$.
 In this case, $P(k)k=0$ and hence $\eta=P(k)w$ holds.
 In our study, we consider elements $\bw$ in a small neighborhood of $k$ in the topology of $\mathscr{C}^{\alpha}$.
 If $a\ne e$, then $k\ne 0$ which implies $\bw$ is not small.
 The smallness corresponds to the smallness of $\bar{\eta}=\overline{P(k)w}$.
 Note that $\bw$ itself is not small but the projection is small.